benjacoblee/mongoDB-notes/README.md

     let benDiseaseSummaryID = db.patients.findOne({name:"Ben"}).diseaseSummaryID

-    db.diseases.findOne({_id: benDiseaseSummaryID})
+    db.diseaseSummaries.findOne({_id: benDiseaseSummaryID})

     // returns { "_id" : 1, "diseases" : [ "sinus", "torn ACL" ] }

 HOWEVER.
-Since this is a 1-1 relationship, meaning one patient will always only have one summary, and one summary will only belong to one patient, embedding might be a better option.
+This is a 1-1 relationship, meaning one patient will always only have one summary, and one summary will only belong to one patient, embedding might be a better option.

     db.patients.insertOne({
       name: "Ben",